Blue Twilight 1997 graphite, watercolor, pastel, conte crayon, and litho crayon on Fabriano paper 22 x 30"

-My drawings are investigations of a series of sites in and around my suburban home which I have explored repeatedly for thirty-four years.
+My drawings are investigations of a series of sites in and around my suburban home which I have explored repeatedly for thirty-five years.
 Light is my essential subject.

 My tendency has been to work in black and white to establish studies of contrast.
 As I work on paper, I try to save the light of the white sheet rather than use white pigment.
 I feel this yields the most brilliant light attainable.
 My experience using watercolor has guided me to this approach, and it is also a key issue in black and white printmaking which has come to be of great interest to me.